 The numbers in these following columns are computed on the variant level.

-- The number of biallelic, heterozygous variants that are marked as phased in the input VCF.
+The number of biallelic, heterozygous variants that are marked as phased in the input VCF, excluding singletons.
 This is again a subset of heterozygous_variants.
-Also, phased + unphased = heterozygous_variants.
+Add singletons to get the total number of variants marked as phased in the VCF.
+Also note that the following is true: phased + unphased + singletons = heterozygous_variants.

 Each phased variant is part of exactly one phase set (stored in the PS tag in VCF) or block.
 The numbers in the following columns describe these blocks.